 Following the historic storm event on July 7, 2015, the City decided in 2016 to move forward with the development of a comprehensive storm water master plan to study and model the existing storm water management system in detail, establish project goals, and prioritize projects.
 The master plan also would look at possible ways to fund system upgrades.
 The previous study was completed in 1989 and looked at only five flood-prone areas.

-Buckner Lane Bridge Replacement and Crooked Creek Mitigation Project - This comprehensive project improves the two-lane section of Buckner Lane between Hansen Road and Pecan Drive and replaces the dilapidated bridge (pictured) that has been affected by flooding and severe weather events.
-The project includes the replacement of Buckner Lane bridge over Crooked Creek near the intersection with Buckner Lake Circle and the installation of a larger box culvert under Oakcrest Drive near the intersection with Buckner Lane.
-Since the bridge’s opening will be enhanced, it will improve the flow during flood conditions and reduce the number of times that floodwaters from Crook Creek overtop the roadway during high rain events.
-Also, the drainage ditch adjacent to Buckner Lane will be improved by lining it with concrete to enhance stormwater flow and reduce overgrowth.
+Buckner Lane Bridge Replacement and Crooked Creek Mitigation Project This comprehensive project improved the two-lane section of Buckner Lane between Hansen Road and Pecan Drive and replaced the dilapidated bridge (pictured) that had been affected by flooding and severe weather events.
+The project replaced the Buckner Lane bridge over Crooked Creek near the intersection with Buckner Lake Circle and installed a larger box culvert under Oakcrest Drive near the intersection with Buckner Lane.
+Since the bridge’s hydraulic opening was enhanced, it is improving the flow during flood conditions and reducing the number of times that floodwaters from Crook Creek overtop the roadway during high rain events.
+Also, the drainage ditch adjacent to Buckner Lane is improved by lining it with concrete to enhance stormwater flow and reduce overgrowth.

-The last phase of the project will be improving the Buckner Lane roadway by increasing the lane widths, adding four-foot wide shoulders, and paving.
-The entrance to Buckner Lake Circle also will be improved.
+The project also improves Buckner Lane's roadway by increasing the lane widths, adding four-foot wide shoulders, and paving.
+The entrance to Buckner Lake Circle also has been improved.

 The bid opening for this project was March 23, 2022, with the Paducah Board of Commissioners approving a contract with Jim Smith Contracting on April 26, 2022.
-Work begins May 31 with the expectation is for the project to be completed in late 2022, weather-permitting.
+Construction began May 31, 2022.
+The construction contract was closed out in July 2023.

 “The goal of the Master Plan is not to eliminate flooding.
 The goal is to mitigate flooding, to manage flooding—to find a balance between costs and benefits achieved.
 It’s a difficult conversation.
 In a perfect world, no one would flood.”